 Problem Possible Cause Corrective Action The engine overheats.
 More coolant is needed.
 Check and add coolant.
 There is restricted air flow to the radiator.
 Inspect and clean the side panel screens with every use.
-The crankcase-oil level is incorrect.
-3. Fill or drain to the Full mark.
+The crankcase oil level is incorrect.
+Fill or drain to the full mark.
 4. There is excessive loading.
 Reduce the load and use a lower ground speed.
 5. The incorrect fuel is in the fuel system.
 Drain and flush the fuel system; add fresh fuel.
 6. The thermostat is damaged.
 Contact your Authorized Service Dealer.
 7. The fan belt is loose or broken.
 Contact your Authorized Service Dealer.
 8. Injection timing is incorrect.
 Contact your Authorized Service Dealer.
 9. The coolant pump is damaged.
 Contact your Authorized Service Dealer.
 There is excessive black smoke in the exhaust.
 There is excessive loading.
 Reduce the load and use a lower ground speed.
-2. The air-cleaner filters is dirty.
-2. Service the air filter.
-Incorrect fuel is in the fuel system.
+2. The air cleaner filters are dirty.
+2. Service the air filters.
+3. Incorrect fuel is in the fuel system.
 Drain the fuel system and refill with specified fuel.
-4. The injection-pump timing is incorrect.
+4. The injection pump timing is incorrect.
 Contact your Authorized Service Dealer.
 5. The injection pump is damaged.
 Contact your Authorized Service Dealer.
 6. The injection nozzles are damaged.
 Contact your Authorized Service Dealer.
 There is excessive white smoke in the exhaust.
 The key was turned to the start position before the glow plug light turned off.
 Turn the key to the run position and allow the glow plug light to turn off before starting the engine.
 2. The engine temperature is low.
 2. Check the thermostat.
 3. The glow plugs are inoperative.
 3. Check the fuse, glow plugs, and wiring.
 4. The injection pump timing is incorrect.
 Contact your Authorized Service Dealer.
 5. The injection nozzles are damaged.
 Contact your Authorized Service Dealer.
 6. There is low compression Contact your Authorized Service Dealer.

 Problem Possible Cause Corrective Action The engine loses power.
 1. The engine load is excessive.
 Reduce ground speed.
-The crankcase-oil level is incorrect.
-2. Fill or drain to the Full mark.
-The air-cleaner filters are dirty.
+2. The crankcase oil level is incorrect.
+2. Fill or drain to the full mark.
+3. The air cleaner filters are dirty.
 Service the air filters.
 Dirt, water, stale fuel, or incorrect fuel is in the fuel system.
 Drain and flush the fuel system; add fresh fuel.
 5. The engine is overheating.
-5. Refer to The engine overheats.
+Refer to Engine Overheats.
 6. The spark arrestor screen is clogged.
 Clean or replace the spark arrestor screen.
 7. There is air in the fuel.
-Bleed the nozzles and check for air leaks at fuel hose connections and fittings between the fuel tank and engine.
+7. Bleed the nozzles and check for air leaks at fuel hose connections and fittings between the fuel tank and engine.
 8. There is low compression Contact your Authorized Service Dealer.
-9. The fuel-tank vent is restricted.
+The fuel tank vent is restricted.
 Contact your Authorized Service Dealer.
-10. The injection-pump timing is incorrect.
+10. The injection pump timing is incorrect.
 10. Contact your Authorized Service Dealer.
 11. The injection pump is damaged.
 11. Contact your Authorized Service Dealer.
 The traction unit does not drive.
 1. The parking brake is on.
 Release the parking brake.
-2. The hydraulic-fluid level is low.
-2. Add hydraulic fluid to the reservoir.
-3. The tow valves are open.
-3. Close the tow valves.
+The hydraulic fluid level is low.
+The tow valves are open.
 The pump and/or wheel motor is damaged.
+The relief valve is damaged.
+Add hydraulic fluid to the reservoir.
+Close the tow valves.
 Contact your Authorized Service Dealer.
-5. The relief valve is damaged.
 Contact your Authorized Service Dealer.